Grohiik/Meddelandesystem/README.md

 **Using IntelliJ**

-Open this project in IntelliJ, there should be a tab on the right side that has an icon with letter "M" and name under that says "maven".
+Open this project in IntelliJ, there should be a tab on the right side that has an icon with letter "M" and name under that says "Maven".
 Open it up and you'll see the project name, expand it and you'll see `Lifecycle` and `Plugins`.
 Expand the `Lifecycle` and use the command **package**.
 This will generate the jar files in the target directory.